 With Mark Williams, Melanie Fennell, Chris Cullen & Willem Kuyken

-Our fragile sense of self emerges in the realm of thought, feeling, meaning and bodily sensations.
-It is a dynamic, unfolding moment-by-moment process.
-It can be met and healed with mindfulness and compassion.
+This year’s theme is ‘Mindfulness, Fragility and Compassion’.
+Our fragile sense of self emerges in the realm of thought, feeling, meaning and bodily sensations – a dynamic, unfolding moment-by-moment process which can be met and healed with mindfulness and compassion.
 In these moments there is vulnerability and resilience; the potential for appreciation, joy, connection and love, but also dis-ease, distress and mental health problems such as depression and even suicidality.

-Each session will begin with a period of mindfulness practice and enquiry.
+Each session begins with a period of mindfulness practice and enquiry and one of the days is devoted to silent practice.

 Summer School 2016

-Zindel Segal, Mark Williams and John Teasdale: A day of talks, dialogue and discussion with the developers of MBCT, together for the first time in ten yearsFind out more
+Zindel Segal, Mark Williams and John Teasdale: A day of talks, dialogue and discussion with the developers of MBCT, who came together for the first time in ten yearsFind out more

 Summer School 2015

-This five-day Summer School, to be held in the beautiful city of Oxford, offers a chance both to deepen the practice of mindfulness and broaden our reflection on its place in the world as a source of wisdom and healing.Find out more
+This five-day Summer School was held in the beautiful city of Oxford, offering a chance both to deepen the practice of mindfulness and broaden our reflection on its place in the world as a source of wisdom and healing.Find out more